Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 - code reviewer
 - community member
   - I want more discussion about Desk.

+## Stories of me and Desk

+- [2008] I started programming when I was around ten years old.
+It looks exciting to me.
+- [2016] I want to create something like Minecraft.
+- [2018] As a core of my game engine, I designed and created [Cizen](https://github.com/Hihaheho/Cizen); then it's used for [Online Experiment System](https://xee.jp).
+- [2020-2021] I'm struggling with non programmable products.
+- [2021] I used Elixer for data processing, and I want more visualization.
+- [2021] I used Google Sheets, and I want more programable.
+- [2021] Also I think the programming is too hard and esoteric.
+- [2021] I've got a big picture of Desk.

 ## Next month of Desk
 - I plan to take a rest as much as possible to avoid burnout.